 Regardless, playing around with holograms is lots of fun; the young and old alike enjoy the effects.
 (My husband loves sitting there watching a hologram while enjoying his breakfast.)

-For more information about the homemade holographic projector and to see it in action, check out the special video edition of Conversations in Science: Experiments with Kids on the YouTube channel.
-(Video link is also shared below.)
+For more information about the homemade holographic projector and to see it in action, check out the special video shared below.

 Share this: